 Setting the Homepage and Posts Page

-In this section we are going to take a look at a very popular alternative – a static front page and a separate Blog page which lists the latest 10 posts.
+In this section, we are going to take a look at a popular alternative – a static front page and a separate Blog page that lists the latest posts.

 4. Expand the Page Attributes drop-down, located at the bottom right corner of the screen.